 Amy Muise, Department of Psychology, Faculty of Health, was awarded a Tier 2 York Research Chair in Relationships and Sexuality.
 Muise studies the maintenance of sexual desire and relationship satisfaction in romantic relationships.
 This is important given that long-lasting, happy relationships are key contributors to overall health and well-being, and that lowering the divorce rate helps to reduce financial instability and negative health and psychological consequences.
 Muise was bestowed an Early Researcher Award from the Ministry of Research, Innovation and Science in 2018.
 Her research has been supported by the Social Sciences and Humanities Research Council of Canada and the Canadian Foundation for Innovation.

-R. Shayna Rosenbaum, Department of Psychology, Faculty of Health and core member of the Vision: Science to Applications (VISTA) program is a Tier 2 VISTA York Research Chair in the Cognitive Neuroscience of Memory.
-Combining the study of brain-damaged patients with brain imaging and innovative cognitive tests, she has shown how different forms of memory are represented in the brain and how they contribute to other functions from decision making to social interaction.
-She is harnessing this knowledge to develop strategies to help healthy older adults and patients overcome memory loss.
+Shayna Rosenbaum, Faculty of Health and core member of the Vision: Science to Applications (VISTA) program, had her York Research Chair in the Cognitive Neuroscience of Memory renewed.
+An elected member of the College of the Royal Society of Canada, she has shown how different forms of memory are represented in the brain.
+She seeks to develop strategies to help healthy older adults and patients overcome memory loss.